dmatscheko/metacompiler/README.md

 This is
 * a parser that parses an annotated EBNF
-* and (at runtime) creates a second parser with the EBNF
+* and (at runtime) creates a second parser with that EBNF
 * plus a compiler with the annotations in the EBNF.

 That new runtime generated parser plus compiler should allow to compile an arbitrary new language, specified in the EBNF and its annotations.

-## What is an annotated EBNF (a-EBNF)?
+## What is an annotated EBNF (ABNF)?

 * The EBNF stores the grammar of e.g. a new language.
 * The annotations in the EBNF store the semantic of the new language.
-* The combined format is annotated EBNF or a-EBNF.
+* The combined format is annotated EBNF or ABNF.

 ## Small Example